-Between a quarter (Vietnam) and a half (Ethiopia) of children who were initially measured as physically stunted (at around 1 year old) ceased to be stunted by 5 years (Lundeen et al. 2013).
-And although height at age 1 is predictive of height at age 5, between about 40% and 70% of the variation in height at age 5 is not explained by height at 1 (Schott et al. 2013).
-Physical recovery by age 5 appears to be most likely among children who were least stunted during infancy (Crookston et al. 2010).
-Probability of recovery is also linked to inequalities, because recovery between 1 and 5 years was most common among better-off households in Ethiopia (especially among girls in households with more resources) (Outes, and Porter, 2013).
+Between a quarter (Vietnam) and a half (Ethiopia) of children who were initially measured as physically stunted (at around 1 year old) ceased to be stunted by 5 years xxx.
+And although height at age 1 is predictive of height at age 5, between about 40% and 70% of the variation in height at age 5 is not explained by height at 1 xxxi.
+Physical recovery by age 5 appears to be most likely among children who were least stunted xxxii.
+Probability of recovery is also linked to inequalities, because recovery between 1 and 5 years was most common among better-off households in Ethiopia (especially among girls in richer households) xxxiii.

-There is some evidence that physical recovery may be associated with improved cognitive development (see Crookston et al, 2013).
-Analysis from Peru suggests a stronger relationship between vocabulary test scores at the age of 5 and concurrent stunting than stunting at age 1 year (Crookston et al. 2011).
+There is some evidence that physical recovery may be associated with improved cognitive development.
+Analysis from Peru suggests a stronger relationship between vocabulary test scores at the age of 5 and concurrent stunting than stunting at age 1 yearxxxiv.
 A second study on the Peru sample looked at quantitative and vocabulary test performance, comparing children who were never stunted with those who were stunted at age 1 but appeared to have physically recovered by 5.
-No significant differences were found in the test scores of the two groups (see Figure 7) (Crookston et al. 2010).
+No significant differences were found in the test scores of the two groups (see Figure 8)xxxv.